FDA advisers: Ortho Evra patch needs clearer label

 The panel voted 19 to 5 that the patch's risks were outweighed by its benefits, such as pregnancy prevention through a once-weekly application.

 The current label, which has undergone numerous revisions over the past decade, has a boxed warning of a higher risk compared to older birth control pills.
-But a new FDA study earlier this year again showed that women using the patch were about 60 percent more likely to experience venous thrombotic events (VTEs).
+But a new FDA study earlier this year again showed that women using the patch were about 60 percent more likely to get dangerous blood clots.

-With VTEs, blood clots occur in one of the deep veins in the body, such as the leg or pelvis, and then may travel to the lungs, which could lead to stroke or death.

 The same group of advisers on Thursday recommended a more detailed description of blood clot risks and studies for a popular new generation of contraceptive pills, such as Bayer AG's Yaz and Yasmin.